LianGede/learngit/readme.txt

 git asd asd asd
 git tracks changes of files.
 git is very good
-Creating a new branch is quick haha wo shi zhi zhang
+Creating a new branch is quick @ simple haha wo shi zhi zhang